-The Special Issue invites a wide range of articles and creative works from researchers who engage with the tropical regions of the world.
-These include: tropical Africa, the Caribbean, Latin America, the Indian Ocean Islands, South Asia, East Asia, Southeast Asia, the tropical north of Australia, Papua and the Pacific Ocean Islands, Hawai’i and the American South.
+This CFP is open to interdisciplinary and transdisciplinary intertwinings, as well as new perspectives on established disciplinary approaches.
+It invites papers that consider Queering the Tropics through science and literatures, histories and futures, realities and fictions, mythologies and technologies, and knowledges and practices.
+It invites a wide range of articles and creative works from researchers who engage with the tropical regions of the world: tropical Africa, the Caribbean, Latin America, the Indian Ocean Islands, South Asia, East Asia, Southeast Asia, the tropical north of Australia, Papua and the Pacific Ocean Islands, Hawai’i, and the American South.

-eTropic: electronic journal of studies in the tropics publishes new research from Arts, Humanities, Social Sciences and allied fields on the variety and interrelatedness of nature, culture, and society in the Tropics.
+eTropic: electronic journal of studies in the Tropics publishes new research from Arts, Humanities, Social Sciences and allied fields on the variety and interrelatedness of nature, culture, and society in the Tropics.
 ISSN:1448-2940, free open access; indexed in Scopus, Google Scholar, Ulrich's, DOAJ; archived in Pandora, Sherpa/Romeo; uses DOIs and Crossref; ranked Scimago Q1.

 INSTRUCTIONS FOR AUTHORS

-- Submissions close 30 November 2021 (full paper)
+- Submissions close February 15, 2024 (full paper)

-- Publication date: March 2022
+- Publication date: June 2024

 - Research article submissions should be about 6000-8000 words

-- Literary, creative works and photographic essays about 4000-5000 words
+- Literary, creative works, and photographic essays about 4000-5000 words

 - Titles should be concise and clear (maximum 2 lines)

-- Include a 100-200-word abstract of the article or creative work + 5 keywords
+- Include a 100-200 word abstract of the article or creative work + 5 keywords

 - All images must be used with permission and referenced

-- Suitable papers will be anonymous peer-reviewed
+- Suitable papers will be double-anonymous peer-reviewed

 - eTropic website https://journals.jcu.edu.au/etropic/index